EnesSabi/codingDictionary/java.md

 Java exceptions are divided into two categories: checked exceptions and unchecked exceptions.
 Checked exceptions are exceptions that the compiler requires you to catch or declare in the method signature.
 These exceptions are typically used for conditions that the program can recover from.
 Unchecked exceptions, on the other hand, are exceptions that do not have to be caught or declared in the method signature.
 They are typically used for conditions that the program cannot recover from.
 To handle exceptions in Java, you use try-catch blocks.
 A try block contains the code that might throw an exception, while a catch block contains the code that handles the exception.
 Multiple catch blocks can be chained together to handle different types of exceptions.
-You can also include a finally block that contains code that should be executed whether or not an exception is thrown.
+You can also include a final block that contains code that should be executed whether an exception is thrown.
 ### Examples for checked and unchecked exceptions
 #### Checked Exceptions:
   1. IOException: This exception is thrown when an input or output operation fails or is interrupted.
 It is a checked exception, which means that any method that can throw an IOException must declare it in its method signature or handle it with a try-catch block.